Azure-Samples/azure-sql-db-django/README.md

 az sql db create -g <resource-group> -s <server-name> -n todo_v3 --service-objective GP_Gen5_2
 ```

 Another option is to run the `azure-create-sql-db.sh` script in the `./databases` folder.
-The script uses the ARM template available in the same folder to create a server and a `todo_v3` database.
+The script uses the ARM (Azure Resource Manager) template available in the same folder to create a server and a `todo_v3` database.

 Make sure you have the firewall configured to allow your machine to access Azure SQL:
 ```powershell
 az sql server firewall-rule create --resource-group <resource-group> --server <server-name> --name AllowMyClientIP_1 --start-ip-address <your_public_ip> --end-ip-address <your_public_ip>
 ```
 You can get your public IP from [here](https://ifconfig.me/) for example: https://ifconfig.me/

+<p>&nbsp;</p>

 ## Setting up the Django project